 Mysteries of the Middle Ages is not one of Cahill’s better books.
 As usual, he paints engaging portraits of some notable people of the Middle Ages, but he largely fails to connect them to the bigger picture.
 In particular, he does not give much of the flavor of the age.
 He does give some cultural background for the people’s stories, but nothing very extensive.
 He alludes to the fact that medieval people thought very differently than we do, more symbolically, but rarely goes very far into details.

 Furthermore, some of the longest stories are not the highlights for understanding the Middle Ages.
 Hildegard von Bingen is an interesting character, but despite apparently showing that women could be just as mystic and ecclesiastical (and stubborn and controlling) as men, she did not really inspire any successors.
 What was her impact on history?
 Not her twentieth-century feminism, which she probably would have rejected.
 Likewise, Elanor of Aquitaine is also interesting, but all that just to show that women could be free sexual beings?
 She engineered one annulment, but not a second.
 She did not even sleep around, apparently, in contrast with her second husband.
 Besides, was there really any doubt about women being free sexual beings?
 It is not like there was no lack of sexual freedom—who were the men all sleeping with, anyway?
 Finally, is sexual “freedom” something we should really be celebrating?
-Outside of machismo, men’s habit of sleeping around has frequently been viewed negative; great, so now women are freed up to behave equally negatively?
+Outside of machismo, men’s habit of sleeping around has frequently been viewed negatively; great, so now women are freed up to behave equally negatively?

 Another tiring aspect of the book is that Cahill keeps talking about Christianity from an unbeliever’s perspective, which becomes apparent when he observes that Aquinas’ reliance on Aristotle seems irrelevant to us, “but for us [Hans] Kung’s analysis remains fresh and unlikely to reach its expiration date anytime soon.”
 It turns out that Kung is a theologian that asked Pope Francis to agree that the Resurrection never happened, and then hopefully that God does not exist.
 But believing in the Resurrection and the existence of God is the whole point of being a Christian (and a Catholic)—even the Apostle Paul said that if the Resurrection never happened, Christians are to be pitied the most.
 So if Cahill thinks that a non-Christian theology is “fresh” and unlikely to expire, how is he supposed to actually understand the Middle Ages, where everyone actually (at least nominally) believed this and it informed their actions?

 One example is Cahill’s wish that Francis’ meeting with the Sultan would have continued and then maybe we would not have a war between civilizations.
 What does he think was going to happen when a civilization that believed that the Church was responsible for extending the Kingdom of Heaven throughout the earth encountered a civilization that believed that it was a moral duty to jihad against your neighbors and convert them by military might?
 I do not think Cahill understands what religious beliefs really are; the two beliefs are fundamentally incompatible, and you cannot actually reach an agreement on opposing beliefs by having longer chats.
-How well are those Israeli/Palestinian peach chats working?
+How well are those Israeli/Palestinian peace chats working?
 Any sign of limited government Republicans reconciling with social welfare Democrats yet?

-Furthermore, it is tiring to read things like, of course the Apostle Paul did not actually write the book of Timothy.
+Furthermore, it is tiring to read things like “of course the Apostle Paul did not actually write the book of Timothy.”
 “Of course”?
 That was the first time I’d heard of it.
 Apparently a bunch of scholars did a textual analysis on the writings attributed to Paul, discovered that it had a number of words used nowhere else, and jumped to the conclusion that it was a forgery in Paul’s name, despite the fact that it is Pauline in theology and was quoted from by Polycarp in the early 100s.
 Polycarp was a contemporary of Timothy, the recipient, and lived about 30 miles away; you’d think it would be hard to create a credible forgery when you could walk to the recipient in two days and ask him.
 The early church accepted the letter as genuine since the earliest days, yet scholars 2000 years removed can be so sure that “of course” Paul did not write it?
 Sheesh.

 Similarly, Cahill seems prone to taking whatever extremist position makes a better narrative.
 He states that the Library of Alexandria had 400,000 books, but scholars debate a number between 40,000 and 400,000.
 Maybe some acknowledgement of that rather large difference would be in order?
 Likewise, he asserts that the destruction of the Temple of Serapis destroyed countless volumes of the Library stored there, yet the Wikipedia article says that scholars are by no means sure if there were any books left in the library by that time.
 We do not even know when it was destroyed, although fire resulting from either Julius Caesar or Emperor Aurelian’s invasions are likely candidates.
 Cahill also fails to note that the destruction of the temple happened after paganism was declared illegal, so while one might not agree with the destruction, it does seem like it would be rational to destroy an illegal temple.
 (One might also rescue any remaining books beforehand.)